akshaykulkarni2007/mevn-clients/README.md

-# Big Language Solutions MEVN Project
+# MEVN clients list Project

 This is simple MEVN project which allows users to perform CRUD operations on `clients` and associated `providers` for the clients.
 Deployed [netlify](https://prismatic-genie-08330c.netlify.app/).
 API server is deployed on [render](https://mevn-clients-server.onrender.com)